Luke460/force-feedback-manager/README.md

 ---

 # Force Feedback Manager
-Force Feedback Manager is a streamlined version of Steering Wheel Master, designed to enhance and customize your driving simulation experience.
-For more advanced features like calibration, please refer to [***Steering Wheel Master***](https://github.com/Luke460/steering-wheel-master).
+***Force Feedback Manager*** is designed to enhance and customize your driving simulation experience by optimizing force feedback settings, compensating for deadzones, and improving steering wheel performance.
+It offers an intuitive interface and essential features for driving enthusiasts.

+The development was born to help the simracers community get the most out of their steering wheels, regardless of the price range of the hardware.
+While [***Steering Wheel Master***](https://github.com/Luke460/steering-wheel-master) (my previous application) was created with the same goal in mind, ***Force Feedback Manager*** aims to make the process even more straightforward and user-friendly.
+For more advanced features like calibration, please refer to ***Steering Wheel Master***.

 ![example](images/ffm-example-image.png)